 Well, that would depend on what you are using it for.
-As our focus on Streamer’s Haven is on streamers, we don’t necessarily need an interface with that much I/O capability, but again, it depends on what you are streaming.
+Most streamers won’t necessarily need an interface with that much I/O capability, but again, it depends on what you are streaming.

 Say, for example, you are a Drummer with an Acoustic Drumset.
 A drum kit has about 7 total pieces that need to be captured.
-Well, you would need 7 microphones, positioned beneath/next to the drums to capture natural sound from it.
-See, a singular microphone can do the job okay, but as the sound travels away from the drum, it gets interfered with by the other drums and cymbals.
+Well, you would need 7 microphones, positioned beneath/next to the drums to capture the most “natural” sound from it.
+See, a singular microphone can do the job okay, but 7 mics set up under each part will dramatically improve the detail of each piece of the setup.

 If you had an interface with 7 Input signals. and 7 output signals, you can then control them on the pc.
 You gain the ability to apply Unique EQ to each signal, further enhancing the sound and getting closer to one that defines you as a drummer.

 This is done VIA a VST plugin.
 Virtual Studio Technology is a format that audio engineers, musicians, and even big-budget movie productions use to create high-quality sound effects by modifying the sound wave in various ways.
 One of the most common ways is Equalization.